What Is Molecular Orbital Theory?

 The atomic orbitals combining to form molecular orbitals should have comparable energy.
-This means that 2p orbital of an atom can combine with another 2p orbital of another atom but 1s and 2p cannot combine together as they have appreciable energy difference.
+This means that the 2p orbital of an atom can combine with another 2p orbital of another atom, but 1s and 2p cannot combine together, as they have appreciable energy differences.

 Same Symmetry about Molecular Axis

-The combining atoms should have the same symmetry around the molecular axis for proper combination, otherwise, the electron density will be sparse.
-For e.g. all the sub-orbitals of 2p have same energy but still, 2pz orbital of an atom can only combine with a 2pz orbital of another atom but cannot combine with 2px and 2py orbital as they have a different axis of symmetry.
-In general, the z-axis is considered as the molecular axis of symmetry.
+The combining atoms should have the same symmetry around the molecular axis for proper combination; otherwise, the electron density will be sparse.
+For e.g., all the sub-orbitals of 2p have the same energy, but still, the 2pz orbital of an atom can only combine with a 2pz orbital of another atom but cannot combine with 2px and 2py orbital, as they have a different axis of symmetry.
+In general, the z-axis is considered the molecular axis of symmetry.

 Proper Overlap between Atomic Orbitals

-The two atomic orbitals will combine to form molecular orbital if the overlap is proper.
-Greater the extent of overlap of orbitals, greater will be the nuclear density between the nuclei of the two atoms.
+The two atomic orbitals will combine to form a molecular orbital if the overlap is proper.
+The greater the extent of overlap of orbitals, the greater will be the nuclear density between the nuclei of the two atoms.